mrhorst/invoice-categorizer/README.md

 ## Current Version

-The first version is basic—no database or data persistence.
-You upload a CSV file from the supplier, and it processes the data, giving you a string to copy-paste to the accounting team.
+- You can upload a CSV file from the supplier (GFS), and the app will process the data into a formatted string you can copy and send to the accounting team.
+- Saving invoice information to a database is possible, but the feature isn’t fully polished yet.
+- The app tracks totals per invoice, but some details are still missing—this will be improved soon.
+- If there’s a small difference due to tax calculations, you can manually adjust category totals.

 ## Future Improvements

 Potential features for upcoming versions:

-- Save invoices, items, and suppliers to a database
-- Track totals per invoice for better auditing
+- Refactor how some data is being passed to allow proper invoice storage in db;
-- Monitor spending per category over time
+- Monitor spending per category over time (May be overkill, since we can do this through accounting and inventory management software..);
 - User login to track who added each invoice
 - Automatically send the email to the accounting team, or add a button for quick sending